veertuinc/anka-docs/content/en/docs/Anka Virtualization/modifying-the-global-configuration.md

 ## Viewing the configuration

-View all default configuration settings for Anka installation on the host with `anka config -l` command:
+View all default configuration settings for Anka installation on the host with `anka config --list` command:

 {{< highlight shell "hl_lines=13 27 31 57" >}}
 ❯ anka config -l